By Vince Giuliano

 If you would like to live 200-300 good years and 20 extra years is not enough, you could note that many longevity researchers including myself think we are on the cusp of discovering practical means for age reversal.
 There is age-reversal experimental research going on now in several labs.
 This research involves trying out proposed longevity interventions on small animals. aimed at finding interventions that are safe and work.
 The pace of this experimentation is accelerating.
 So I feel fairly confident that I will live long enough in good health to take advantage of true age reversal as an early adapter when it comes along in the next few months or years.
 Without the 20 or more years of extra health and vitality that the aging slowing approach of this blog entry provides me, I would probably die first.
 Since 1989, I have had a personal intention of living healthily and with good functionality until I am 264 years old.
 So, I think the age-slowing approach of this blog entry is providing me a bridge to an aging-reversal approach which can get me the rest of the way.
 It could possibly do the same for you.

-For me personally then, this blog entry is about the first stage of satisfying an intention I have had since 1989 to live a full, active and heathy life until age 264.
+For me personally then, this blog entry is about the first stage of satisfying an intention I have had since 1989.
+This has been to live a full, active and heathy life until age 264.
 I have written many recent articles about age reversal in this blog, ones where age reversal is called YOUNGING.

 It seems that I run into a new research article relevant to age extension or reversal almost every day now.
 The latest I noticed is consistent with what is written here: A single short reprogramming early in life initiates and propagates an epigenetically related mechanism improving fitness and promoting an increased healthy lifespan.
 “Recent advances in cell reprogramming showed that OSKM induction is able to improve cell physiology in vitro and in vivo.
 Here, we show that a single short reprogramming induction is sufficient to prevent musculoskeletal functions deterioration of mice, when applied in early life.
 In addition, in old age, treated mice have improved tissue structures in kidney, spleen, skin, and lung, with an increased lifespan of 15% associated with organ-specific differential age-related DNA methylation signatures rejuvenated by the treatment.
 Altogether, our results indicate that a single short reprogramming early in life might initiate and propagate an epigenetically related mechanism to promote a healthy lifespan.”